DvvCz/qun/README.md

 - GLSL Shader Hotreloading
 - Dynamic entity manipulation making use of [EnTT](https://github.com/skypjack/entt)
-- Rendering .obj assets with meshes and multiple materials
+- Support for meshes with multiple materials
+- Obj and glTF file formats for asset imports

 ## Sample